ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Registration Policy:

-: the pre-condition enforced by the TS before registering a Claim, based on its Envelope (notably the identity of its Issuer) and on prior claims already in the Registry.
+: the pre-condition enforced by the SCITT instance before registering a Claim, based on its Envelope (notably the identity of its Issuer) and on prior claims already in the Registry.

 Transparent Claim:

 : a Claim that is augmented with a Receipt of its registration.
-A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different TS.
+A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different SCITT instance.

 Verifier: